heistp/irtt/README.md

 _Collection area..._

+- Factor out use of uint where it makes no sense because the core type for slices is int according to the language spec (e.g. len builtin returns int).
 - Refactor handshake params to use signed values and straight bytes as appropriate.
 - Improve client output flexibility: